MostAwesomeDude/construct/docs/misc.rst

 .. warning::

     Can only be used between Struct Sequence FocusedSeq Union LazyStruct, for example Struct can embed fields from a Sequence or vice versa.
-There is also :class:`~construct.core.EmbeddedSwitch` macro that pseudo-embeds a Switch, it is NOT a Embedded(Switch(...).
 Its not possible to embed IfThenElse Switch RawCopy or otherwise.

 >>> outer = Struct(
 ...
 Embedded(Struct(